 But the terrifying fact I learned was that every night you fall into bed with your makeup on, you age your skin 14 days!

-That’s enough to send one screaming into the nearest department store for a bottle of cleanser right there.
+That info is enough to send one screaming into the nearest department store for a bottle of cleanser right there.
 And when you moisturise, warm it up in your hands like a good cognac and press it into the face, says Gabi.

 Gabi Khairallah, from Lebanon, has been flying for 18 years and is a part time trainer in skin care.
 He’s probably in his 50s but looks about 36, so he must be doing something right.
 In fact he confided he spends almost all his salary on products.
 Flying dehydrates the skin alone, and then when you land in Moscow at -2˚, then back to Dubai at 45˚, then off to London at 10˚ it plays havoc on the little cells trying to regenerate but are losing the battle, he says.